OpenLiberty/ci.gradle/docs/installLiberty.md

 You can install your Liberty license JAR file in an internal repository such as Artifactory or to a local Maven repository.
 The following examples show how you can install the JAR file to a local Maven repository:

 #### If you have Maven installed
-Got to the location of your license JAR file and enter the following command in the console:
+Go to the location of your license JAR file and enter the following command in the console:
 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=wlp-core-license.jar
 ```